saurfang/spark-knn/README.md

 ## Benchmark

+Preliminary benchmark results can be found at [here](data/mnist/benchmark.md).

 We have benchmarked our implementation against MNIST dataset.
 For the canonical 60k training dataset, our implementation is able to get a reasonable cross validated F1 score of 0.97 comparing to brute force exact algorithm's *to be computed*.